 Other Types of Estate Planning Trusts

 If your primary purpose for making an estate planning trust is to control the timing and amount of distributions to your children or other beneficiaries, you may want to consider other types of trusts.
-For example, quiet trusts or silent trusts are sometimes used by individuals that want to delay the timing of when an heir or beneficiary will learn they may receive a substantial inheritance.Another type of trust that is often funded with life insurance is a funeral trust.This article was updated on April 27, 2017.
+For example, quiet trusts or silent trusts are sometimes used by individuals that want to delay the timing of when an heir or beneficiary will learn they may receive a substantial inheritance.Another type of trust that is often funded with life insurance is a funeral trust.This article was updated on April 27, 2017 and on September 7, 2018.

 Advantages of Life Insurance Trusts